How Changing TxDOT Trucking Regulations Affect Lawsuits

-In order for truck accident law firms to serve their clients as best as possible and give them the highest chance at winning their cases, there’s one vital thing they must do: stay apprised of changing trucking regulations in the area and in the nation.
-These trucking regulations play a large role in not just the evidence a truck accident lawyer can use, but also in how the case is built and what damages the victim is due.
+In order for truck accident law firms to serve their clients as best as possible and give them the highest chance at winning their cases, there’s one vital thing they must do: stay apprised of changing TxDOT trucking regulations in the state of Texas as well as changes in federal trucking regulations.
+These TxDOT trucking regulations play a large role in not just the evidence a truck accident lawyer can use, but also in how the case is built and what damages the victim is due.

-Unfortunately, trucking regulations change regularly, both to improve driver safety and the safety of others on the roads, as well as to offer better working conditions to those in the trucking industry.
+Unfortunately, TxDOT trucking regulations, statutes, and rules change regularly, both to improve driver safety and the safety of others on the roads, as well as to offer better working conditions to those in the trucking industry.
 It’s important for all truck accident law firms to stay up-to-date on these ever-changing regulations to give their clients the best chance at success.

 To put it into perspective, let’s take a look at the impact trucking regulations can have on a wreck, on the evidence gathered and on a case overall.
 These regulations typically influence:

 The driver’s work schedule

 One of the biggest areas of trucking regulations relates to a truck driver’s working schedule: specifically, how many hours they can drive without a break, without sleep or in a specific time period.
 In a truck accident claim, this is important for several reasons: first, it can put the blame on the driver.
 If you can prove that the driver was violating these working-hour regulations (also called hours of service), you can usually prove fault or negligence.
 Second, it also tells a lawyer what evidence they need.
 Most trucks are outfitted with digital logbooks that detail when the driver was on the move and when they weren’t.
 If they were violating schedule regulations, the logbook can be a vital piece of evidence.